one1pk/one1pk/README.md

 ### Hi there, this is one1pk 👋
-I'm an undergrad student in Software Systems.
+I'm an undergrad student in Software Systems. tbc...

 <!--
 **one1pk/one1pk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.